 Analysis of the request contemplates the suitability of the specific site for the proposed mix of uses as well as the Goals and Policies of the LUPP (Attachment E).
-The suitability of the particular site has been evaluated through use of the RH Evaluation Tool Checklist as directed by the City Council on January 27, 2015 when apartment uses are part of a project.
-Although the request is ultimately for a commercial zoning district, the predominant use is intended to be housing on the site.
+The suitability has been evaluated through use of the RH Evaluation Tool Checklist as directed by the City Council on January 27, 2015 when apartment uses are part of a project.
+Although the request is ultimately for a commercial zoning district, the predominant use on this site is intended to be housing.

 The RH Evaluation Tool is an evaluation of a specific site's attributes based upon the principles of the Goals and Objectives of the LUPP.
-With this request there are minimal details available to complete the checklist regarding design of the project, however, location/surroundings, transportation, housing types and opportunity for mixed use would rank high for this project based on location of the project near campus and commercial development areas and the site being located on a major transit route.
-If the Commission believes that potentially adding additional student housing is desirable and that the design controls of the CSC zoning district and potentially a development agreement support redeveloping the site, the preliminary results of the RH matrix indicates this could be a good site for such an intense use.
-The developer seeks CSC because of the intensification benefits of the CSC zoning with reduced setbacks and parking compared to other zoning categories.
-The RH Checklist as completed by Staff is included as Attachment F.
+With this request there are minimal details available to complete the checklist regarding design of the project.
+However, location/surroundings, transportation, housing types and opportunity for mixed use would rank high for this project based on location of the project near campus and commercial development areas and the site being located on a major transit route.
+If the Council believes that potentially adding additional student housing is desirable and that the design controls of the CSC zoning district and potentially a development agreement support redeveloping the site, the RH matrix indicates this could be a good site for such an intense use.
+The developer seeks CSC because of the intensification benefits of the CSC zoning with reduced setbacks and lower parking requirements compared to other zoning categories.
+The RH Checklist, as completed by staff, is included as Attachment F.

 In any proposed change to the Land Use Policy Plan Future Land Use Map, the City examines the suitability of infrastructure, such as sewer and water capacity, storm drainage, and general circulation needs.
 In this instance, an evaluation of the expected differences brought about by the intended increase in intensity of commercial and residential uses on the site is required.
 This review is based on overall system capacities.
-A previous deficiency in sanitary sewer capacity was identified along Lincoln Way however, at that time a system fix had been identified by City Council to address the capacity issue.
-A review of project specific unit counts and overall system capacities will be needed prior to approval of a specific project.
+A previous deficiency in sanitary sewer capacity was identified along Lincoln Way.
+However, at that time a system fix was identified by Public Works to address the capacity issue and will be in place prior to completion of this project.
+A review of project specific project.
 Staff generally finds that other infrastructure for water, storm drainage, and traffic access are acceptable to plan for the more intense development in this area.
 A complete review of traffic counts will be completed at the time of rezoning for the specific project needs.
-With the intensification of the site, staff will also purse widening of sidewalks along Lincoln Way to enhance the pedestrian along the street and to similar in width to other areas of Campustown.
+At the time of development staff will also pursue widening of sidewalks along Lincoln Way to enhance pedestrian movement along the street and similar in width to other areas of Campustown.

 With this site, the most relevant concerns for the future development are integration of the project into an infill area with an existing neighborhood rather than overall land use goals for growth which are applied to the whole of the City.
 Staff highlights Goal 2, Goal 5, and Goal 6 with their objectives as an issue of balancing future growth needs and neighborhood compatibility (Attachment E).
-The LUPP Future Land Use Maps are described in Chapter 2 of the LUPP as general representation of the Plan's vision.
+The LUPP Future Land Use Maps are described in Chapter 2 of the LUPP as a general representation of the Plan's vision.
 The proposed LUPP map amendment would create a precise expectation of the site as an infill area intended for an extension of the Campustown mix of uses and a higher intensity of housing development.
-There is no history from adoption of the LUPP in 1997 why the proposed site was designated as Low Density Residential rather than a commercial or high density designation that would have matched the historic use of the site.
+Staff has found no history from adoption of the LUPP in 1997 describing why the proposed site was designated as Low Density Residential rather than a commercial or high density designation that would have matched the historic use of the site.